Spacer

-It's important for motorists to recognize that these large trucks drive differently than passenger vehicles do.
+Motorists need to recognize that these large trucks drive differently than passenger vehicles do.
 While a passenger vehicle may be able to brake suddenly when required, a fully loaded tractor-trailer requires nearly twice the distance to stop.
 Tractor trailers also have large blind spots, or "No Zones," that motorists must avoid.
-In 2009, nearly 100 large trucks were involved in fatal motor-vehicle accidents in Missouri.
-A large truck is officially classified as vehicle having a gross vehicle weight rating of more than 10,000 pounds.
+In 2009, nearly 100 large trucks were involved in fatal motor vehicle accidents in Missouri.
+A large truck is officially classified as a vehicle having a gross vehicle weight rating of more than 10,000 pounds.

 "We want everyone to be safe, but as newer drivers, teens must adhere to a few simple rules," said Anne Ferro, Administrator of the Federal Motor Carrier Safety Administration.
 "They are: buckle up, don't drink and drive; don't speed, don't text or use your phone, and steer clear of a truck's blind spots."